Pingli/SoloProjects/README.md

 # SoloProjects
-A collection of personal projects
+A collection of small projects that I started working on by myself.
+Only includes projects which I started on after June 8th 2016